Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Introduction

 The properties of galaxies at $z > 6$ are crucially important because this period corresponds to the epoch of reionization (EoR) of the intergalactic medium (IGM).
 Constraints from the polarization of the cosmic microwave background (CMB) show that the ionized fraction of the IGM rises from nil at the epoch of recombination, $z\approx 1100$, to $x_e = 0.5$ by $z=8.4$ (\citealt{Planck_2020}).\footnote{The \citet{Planck_2020} analysis {also} suggests a non-zero optical depth of CMB photons scattering off free electrons at $z \approx 15$, which implies ionization of the IGM had begun by this epoch.} This can be combined with observations of the optical depth of ionizing radiation from QSOs to show that reionization had effectively ``ended'' by $z \sim 5-6$ when the ionized fraction was $x_e \gtrsim 0.9$ \citep[e.g.,][]{McGreer_2015,Greig_2017,Becker_2019,Hu_2019,Mason_2019,Wang_2020,Whitler_2020,Nakane_2024}.

 Galaxies during the first billion years appear to be the most likely cause of this reionization \citep[see,][]{Robertson_2022}.
 Observations from \jwst\ have already shown evidence that galaxies at $z \gtrsim 7$ have sufficient ionizing radiation to complete reionization by this time \citep{Simmonds_2024,Simmonds_2024b}.
 The primary measurement of interest is the so-called ionizing production efficiency, $\xiion$, defined as the ratio of production rate of photons with energy $>$13.6~eV, $Q(\mathrm{H_0})$, in units of s$^{-1}$, to the luminosity density at 1500~\AA, $L_\mathrm{UV}$, in units of erg~s$^{-1}$~Hz$^{-1}$ \citep{Leitherer_1995}.
-The analysis of \jwst\ data shows that \xiion\ ranges from $\log \xiion \simeq 25-26$ \citep[e.g.,][]{Atek_2024, llerena_2024,Pahl_2024,Hayes_2025}, possibly exceeding the canonical value, $\log \xiion = 25.2$ expected for young stellar populations and observed for galaxies at $z\sim 2$ \citep{Robertson_2015,Shivaei_2018}.
+The analysis of \jwst\ data shows that \xiion\ \editone{spans a wide range, from as low $\log \xiion \simeq 24.5$ to as high as} $\log \xiion \simeq 25-26$ \editone{\citep[e.g.,][]{Atek_2024,Prieto-Lyon_2023,Pahl_2024,Simmonds_2024,Simmonds_2024b,Begley_2025,Hayes_2025,llerena_2024},} possibly exceeding the canonical value, $\log \xiion = 25.2$ expected for young stellar populations and observed for galaxies at $z\sim 2$ \citep{Robertson_2015,Shivaei_2018}.
 That is, EoR galaxies appear to produce sufficient ionizing radiation for reionization to proceed.

 However, we lack a good understanding of how much of this radiation escapes into the IGM.
 This is measured by the escape fraction, \fesc, which is the relative amount of photons with energy greater than the ionization energy of hydrogen (also referred to as Lyman-continuum radiation, LyC, at wavelengths $<$912~\AA).
 Theoretical constraints predict that the escape fraction is low for EoR galaxies as the column density of gas that fuels star formation is very large \citep[e.g.,][]{Ferrara_2013,Xu_2016}.
 The key is how efficiently feedback from star formation can clear channels through the gas through which the LyC can escape \citep{Kimm_2014}.
-Current predictions for EoR galaxies, with masses like those we currently detect with \jwst, are that they have lower escape fractions, with $\fesc \sim 1-15\%$ \citep{Ma_2015,Xu_2016,Ferrara_2019,Kostyuk_2023,Yeh_2023}.
+Current predictions for EoR galaxies, with masses like those we currently detect with \jwst, are that they have lower escape fractions, with $\fesc \sim 1-15\%$ \citep{Ma_2015,Xu_2016,Ferrara_2019,Kostyuk_2023,Yeh_2023}\editone{, although some simulations argue for an increase in \fesc\ with increasing redshift \citep[e.g.,][]{Rosdahl_2022,Trebitsch_2022}}.
 As these galaxies are expected to drive reionization \citep{Lewis_2020}, it is of paramount importance that we make constraints on \fesc\ in galaxies at these redshifts.